bjdavey/AFIS.Reader/README.md

 NOTE: Works on **Microsoft Windows ONLY !!**

+1) Install AFIS.Reader.Service.Installer.msi from https://github.com/bjdavey/AFIS.Reader/releases/latest/download/AFIS.Reader.Service.Installer.msi

-**GetFingerPrintWSQ**: Use this method to read the fingerprint image from the device in WSQ format.
+2) **GetFingerPrintWSQ**: Use this method to read the fingerprint image from the device in WSQ format.

 •	URL
 /AFIS/GetFingerPrintWSQ